 How Much Does Workers’ Compensation Pay?

-Workers’ compensation pays for medical bills and wage loss according to separate standards together which make up your total workers’ compensation benefits package.
+The National Safety Council (NSC) reports the total cost of workplace injuries in 2023 was $176.5 billion.
+Workers’ compensation pays for medical bills and wage loss according to separate standards, which make up your total workers’ compensation benefits package.

 Wage Loss Benefits

-Compensation for lost wages is based on your average weekly pay rate, regardless of your status as full or part-time.
+Compensation for lost wages is based on your average weekly pay rate, regardless of your status as a full- or part-time employee.

-As of now, the PA weekly compensation rate for lost wage benefits amounts to 66 percent of your weekly wage if you earned between $810.76 and $1,621.50 prior to your injury or illness leading to your inability to perform your job duties.
+As of now, the PA weekly compensation rate for lost wage benefits amounts to two-thirds (66.67%) of your average weekly wage (AWW), and the maximum weekly rate for injuries sustained in 2026 is $1,394.00.

 Medical Benefits

-Your consultation is always free and there are zero to hire a workers comp lawyer at Munley Law.
-We will not charge you anything until your fair and just workers comp insurance benefits are received.
+Your consultation is always free, and there are no out-of-pocket expenses to hire a workers’ comp lawyer at Munley Law.
+We will not charge you anything until you receive your fair and just workers’ comp insurance benefits.

 We are here to help.

-Contact us now for a FREE case evaluation for your Easton workman’s compensation case.
-Call, email, or chat online.
-A work accident injury team member will get back to you immediately.
+Contact us now for a free case evaluation for your Easton workman’s compensation case.
+Call us, email, or chat online.